Supervised Dimensionality Reduction for Big Data: Discussion

 \section{Discussion}

-We have introduced a very simple methodology to improve performance on supervised learning problems with wide data (that is, big data where dimensionality is as large as, or much larger than, sample size).
-In particular, \Lol~uses both the difference of the means and the class-centered covariance matrices, which enables it to outperform \Pca~, as well as existing supervised linear classification schemes, in a wide variety of scenarios without incurring any meaningful additional computational cost.
+{We have introduced a very simple methodology to improve performance on supervised learning problems with wide data (that is, big data where dimensionality is at least as large as sample size) by using class-conditional moments to estimate a low rank projection under a generalized framework, \Xox.
+In particular, \Lol~uses both the difference of the means and the class-centered covariance matrices}, which enables it to outperform \Pca, as well as existing supervised linear classification schemes, in a wide variety of scenarios without incurring any meaningful additional computational cost.
+Straightforward generalizations enable robust and nonlinear variants by using robust estimators and/or class specific covariance estimators.
 Our open source implementation optimally scales to terabyte datasets.
 Moreover, the intuition can be extended for both hypothesis testing and regression (see Appendix \ref{sec:other} for additional numerical examples in these settings).